Mighty Wanderers FC

 Mighty Wanderers Football Club is a Malawian football club based in Blantyre.
-They currently play in the TNM Super League, the top division of Malawian football.
+The men's team currently play in the TNM Super League, the top division of Malawian men's football.
+The women's team, Mighty Wanderers Queens, compete in the top tier of Malawian women's football, the National Bank of Malawi Women’s Football League.

 History

-Mighty Mukuru Wanderers FC is one of the most successful teams in Malawi, having won the Super League of Malawi 6 times.
+Mighty Mukuru Wanderers FC is one of the most successful men's football teams in Malawi, having won the Super League of Malawi 7 times.
 Founded in 1962 by Portuguese immigrants in Blantyre, it is the oldest active club in Malawi.
 The founders of the club were FC Porto supporters in their homeland; as such, they incorporated the blue and white colours of Porto into the club's crest.
 The club's first official base was Chichiri in Blantyre.
 It is commonly rumoured that the current club house was built after a white Portuguese girl fell in love with club legend Yasin Osman, much to the displeasure of the Portuguese.
 As such, the club house was built specifically for African players after this incident to deter future love relationships between Africans and Europeans.

 In 2005 and 2006 their leading striker, Aggrey Kanyenda was the top goal scorer in the 2005–06 season.
 Their midfielder, Isaac Kaliati won the 2024 Super League of Malawi golden boot after scoring an impressive 17 goals to add to his 9 league assists in 27 appearances.

 Due to sponsorship reasons, the team was previously known as Limbe Leaf Wanderers, Telecom Wanderers, MTL Wanderers, Be Forward Wanderers and Mighty Mukuru Wanderers.

-In 2014, the club won sponsorship of about 70 million Malawi Kwacha from Be Forward, a Japanese Car Exporter.
+In 2014, the club won sponsorship of about 70 million kwacha from Be Forward, a Japanese car exporter.

 In 2017, coached by Yasin Osman, Wanderers won their first league title in 11 years.

+In 2020 Adelaide Migogo joined the "Nomads" Executive Committee.
+She became the vice-General Secretary.
+She was unopposed in the election and she was the only women on the committee.

-In January 2021, Wanderers will change its name again after the Japanese second-hand car dealers, Be Forward, concludes its sponsorship contract.
+In January 2021, Wanderers changed its name after the Japanese second-hand car dealers, Be Forward, concluded its sponsorship contract.

+Mighty Wanderers Queens

+In 2023 Mighty Wanderers FC wanted to return to competing in Confederation of African Football (CAF) Interclubs tournaments.
+A CAF requirement was that participating clubs operate a women's team, and so Wanderers looked for women's teams to buy or partner with.
+Four women's teams expressed interest: DD Sunshine, Evirom, Ntopwa and Bangwe Super Queens.
+Wanderers chose Bangwe Super Queens, and by March 2023 the acquisition had been concluded for an undisclosed sum.
+From this point on, Bangwe Super Queens were renamed Mighty Wanderers Queens, and were the women's team associated with the Mighty Wanderers.
+Mighty Wanderers Queens compete in the top tier of Malawian women's football, the National Bank of Malawi Women’s Football League.